 Family history of kidney cancer

-People with a strong family history of renal cell cancer (without one of the known inherited conditions listed previously) also have a 2 to 4 times higher chance of developing this cancer.
+People with a strong family history of renal cell cancer (without one of the known inherited conditions listed previously) have a higher chance of developing this cancer.
 This risk is highest in brothers or sisters of those with the cancer.
-It's not clear whether this is due to shared genes or something that both people were exposed to in the environment − or both.
+It’s not clear whether this is due to shared genes, something that both people were exposed to in the environment, or both.

 High blood pressure